Dana Brundige

 The wait time is dependent on the department the request is submitted to.
 Only one placement request can be submitted at a time, and then we must await the response from the department.
 Wait time can range from one week to 2 months.

-You must cancel the elective and submit a new application for a later date, within the 16-26 week application window.
+You must cancel the elective and submit a new application.

-If you are unable to complete an N95 mask fitting prior to your elective, a mandatory appointment will be arranged upon arrival for a fee of $55 CAD
+If you are unable to complete an N95 mask fitting prior to your elective, a mandatory appointment will be arranged upon arrival at the student’s expense.

 Purchase of malpractice insurance is a mandatory requirement for all international students to complete an elective at Queen’s.

-You may indicate alternate dates in the student comments, but the alternate dates must be within 26 weeks from the date you submitted your application.
+You may indicate alternate dates in the student comments, but the alternate dates must be within the current application period of which you are applying.

 This is not to be confused for a Letter of Good Standing.
 We require one reference from a clinical supervisor under whom the applicant has worked for a period of at least 8 weeks OR two Letters of Reference from clinical supervisors under whom the applicant has worked for periods of at least 4 weeks each.
 The letter must be uploaded with your application.